Don't Do This Alone. Let Us Handle It For You.

 SENTENCING ALTERNATIVES TO KEEP YOU OUT OF JAIL

 If you have been charged with certain minor drug-related offenses, including under-the-influence or simple possession, in the state of California, there may be two options available to keep a conviction off your record.
 Keep in mind that more serious drug charges may be reducible to these minor offenses thus making the below alternatives available to you.

-What is it?: Penal Code Section 1000 outlines the "Deferred Entry of Judgment" option for certain types of drug-related offenses.
+What is it?: California Penal Code Section 1000 states the "Deferred Entry of Judgment" option for certain types of drug-related offenses.

 This program allows eligible persons to enter a court-approved drug rehabilitation program instead of being sentenced within the criminal justice system.
 This option puts court proceedings "on hold" for a period of between 18 months to 3 years while you complete the rehabilitation program.
 This is accomplished by entering a plea of guilty with the court which it "holds" during this time.